fabrylab/pyTFM/docs/installation.rst

 It is recommended to use this package with the `Anaconda Distribution <https://www.anaconda.com/distribution/>`_.

-.. improve

 pyTFM can be installed in several ways.
+The most straight forward way is to use pip:

+    ``pip install pyTFM``

+Pip is included in the Anaconda Distribution and should be available as a command line program out of the box.

-The most straight forward way is to download the package from `github <https://github.com/fabrylab/traction_force_microscopy>`_, unzip the files, open a terminal and navigate into the "pyTFM-master".
+Alternative the very newest version is available at github: Download the package from `github <https://github.com/fabrylab/traction_force_microscopy>`_, unzip the files, open a terminal and navigate into the "pyTFM-master".
 Depending on how you unzip there you might need to go to "pyTFM-master/pyTFM-master".
 In this folder you should see a file called "setup.py".
 Next, install the package with pip:

     ``pip install -e .``

-Pip is included in the Anaconda Distribution and should be available as a command line program out of the box.
 The -e setting will enable you to edit package files, and the "." signifes that the "setup.py" file is located in the folder that you are currently in.

-.. formul

-You can also download and install the package in one step using the command line program "git".
+You can also download and install the package from github in one step using the command line program "git".
 If you use the Anaconda Distribution, "git" can be installed with the command

     ``conda install git``